When is The Handmaid’s Tale series 2 on Channel 4?

-The Handmaid’s Tale returns to UK screens on Sunday 20th May at 9pm on Channel 4.
-It has already begun airing in America on streaming service Hulu.
+The Handmaid’s Tale continues on Sundays at 9pm on Channel 4.
+It airs in America on streaming service Hulu.

 What’s it about?

 Adapted from Margaret Atwood’s novel, the first series followed June, known as Offred (Elisabeth Moss), as she began her life as a handmaid in dystopian future America at the bottom of a new totalitarian regime, utilised for her fertility by the barren ruling classes.

 The series one finale saw Offred fall pregnant but the identity of the father remained a mystery.
 Could it be the Commander (Joseph Fiennes), who ceremonially rapes her, or young driver Nick with whom Offred had a relationship?

 Hulu has said that season two – which takes us beyond the endpoint of Margaret Atwood’s 1985 novel – will be shaped by Offred’s pregnancy and her ongoing fight to free her stolen child from the dystopian horrors of Gilead.
 It will consist of 13 episodes.

 “‘Gilead is within you’ is a favorite saying of Aunt Lydia.
 In season two, Offred and all our characters will fight against – or succumb to – this dark truth,” reads the synopsis.